mattermost/docs/source/overview/product.rst

 Mattermost is offered in three editions:

 - **Mattermost Team Edition** - An open source "virtual office" for your team under MIT license, where you get things done day-to-day.
-Includes open source native mobile and desktop apps, continous archiving, unlimited search, threaded messaging, custom emoji and full access to webhooks, APIs, drivers and third party integrations. `Download it today to get started. <https://about.mattermost.com/download >`_
+Includes open source native mobile and desktop apps, continous archiving, unlimited search, threaded messaging, custom emoji and full access to webhooks, APIs, drivers and third party integrations.
+Get started by `downloading the open source server<https://about.mattermost.com/download>`_

 - **Mattermost Enterprise Edition E10** - A commercial "virtual campus" for your teams, groups and departments working on multiple projects, scaling to thousands of users.
 This is a commercial extension to the open source Team Edition with commercial support, corporate directory integration via AD/LDAP, advanced access controls, security, and custom branding options.
-Try it today with `a 30-day free trial license <https://about.mattermost.com/trial/>`_ (no credit card required).
+Get started with a `free trial license<https://about.mattermost.com/trial/>`_.

 - **Mattermost Enterprise Edition E20** - A "virtual city" for your whole enterprise, scaling to tens of thousands of users.
 This commercial version includes all the features of Team Edition and E10 and adds advanced compliance, monitoring and scalability support, plus additional support benefits, including the option to purchase Premier Support with our highest-level support service level agreements.
-Try it today with `a 30-day free trial license <https://about.mattermost.com/trial/>`_ (no credit card required).
+Get started with a `free trial license<https://about.mattermost.com/trial/>`_.

 Details of each offering are as follows: